DevQps/mrt-rs/README.md

 A library for parsing Multi-Threaded Routing Toolkit (MRT) formatted streams in Rust.

 ## Examples & Documentation
-If not using Rust 2018 edition:
+If not using Rust 2018 edition add the following in order to use mrt_rs:
 ```
 extern mrt_rs;
-extern libflate;
 ```

 Reading a MRT file containing BPG messages: